This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What we tried:

 • The Meriwool men’s boxer briefs were (impressively) 100% merino wool and were more affordable than others we tried.
 Our testers found these undies a little warm for day-to-day wearing, but they might be a good choice for colder days.
-(They didn’t have women’s undies available when we looked.)
+Also, these undies didn't hold up to regular wear and tear, and developed runs in the fabric within a few months.

 Smartwool